Metnew/suicrux/README.md

 1. Don't have own logic and connection with state (as opposite to containers)
 2. Aren't "isolated".(!)

-As your app's components will increase in size, it can be refactored to similar structure that currently implemented in - [semantic-ui-react]( https://github.com/Semantic-Org/Semantic-UI-React/tree/master/src).
+As your app's components will increase in size, it can be refactored to similar structure that implemented in - [semantic-ui-react]( https://github.com/Semantic-Org/Semantic-UI-React/tree/master/src).

-#### JSON-server?
-Why?
-Maybe it will be useful for some purposes in your project.

 #### Where are tests?
 There are tests for actions and for reducers.